2nd debate, Atheism and Morality, 4th Round, Atheist's Post

 >to clarify that the reason it is important to define atheism

->is because you and I need to be speaking about the same thing.
+>is that you and I need to be speaking about the same thing.

 > Since I'm discussing atheism with you, an atheist, it makes